-25.4

-EU Energy Platform: The Commission launches the first call for companies to jointly buy gas.

 The Commission presents legislative proposals to implement the most comprehensive reform of the EU's economic governance rules since the aftermath of the economic and financial crisis.

-26.4

-European Green Deal:

-The Parliament and the

-Council reach an agreement

-on a new law to cut aviation

-emissions by promoting

-sustainable aviation fuels.
+European Green Deal: The Parliament and the Council reach an agreement on a new law to cut aviation emissions by promoting sustainable aviation fuels.